 - The anterolateral neck dissection, in skilled hands, spares all critical nerves, muscles, and blood vessels which are not directly involved with cancer (very rarely are critical structures involved by hurthle cell cancers).
 It is an approximately 40 minute surgery that removes lymph nodes and fatty tissue. (see a thyroid cancer modified neck dissection)

-Hurthle Cell Cancer Surgery in Sites Other Than The Neck
+Hurthle Cell Thyroid Cancer Surgery in Sites Other Than The Neck

-- Where is the hurthle cell cancer distant disease located?
+- Where is the hurthle cell thyroid cancer distant disease located?

 - What are the risks and benefits of surgery?